Lyams/19julyProject_Insta_with_CDG/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+Instagram Like On Rails

-Things you may want to cover:
+This is an Instagram clone project.
+It is made on  Ruby-on-Rails/

-* Ruby version
+* Ruby version: 2.7

-* System dependencies
+* Rails version: 6.1

-* Configuration
+* Make sure you have installed ImageMagick for paperclip

 * Database creation